rasmus-kirk/halo/documents/thesis/05-arith/01-arithmetization.md

 We define the following and then describe the plonk protocol to highlight the role of the arithmetization pipeline.

 \begin{notation}[Universe]
-Naively a set of all sets.
+Naively, a set of all sets.
 \end{notation}
 \newcommand{\Uni}{\mathcal{U}}
 $$